bbauska/BI-JS-for-webdev/README.md

 This is possible because the inner function is within the scope of the outer function.

-So it can access variables in both its scope and outer scope as well.
+It can access variables in both its scope and outer scope as well.

 Let&apos;s summarize this.